 Following these incidents, there has been a renewed focus on better transparency for data subjects and more stringent measures regulating data brokering and the use of artificial intelligence and algorithms.

-And while some legislative intervention is still needed for the Dutch data protection regime to be reminiscent of a Vincent Van Gough painting, progress is on the horizon.
+While some legislative intervention is still needed for the Dutch data protection regime to be reminiscent of a Vincent Van Gough painting, progress is on the horizon.
 The Dutch Data Protection Authority reported a sharp 25% decline in the number of complaints in 2021 as against 2020.

 What are the laws and regulations businesses must comply with?